sebastienros/fluid/README.md

 ## Basic Overview

-Fluid is an open-source .NET template engine that is as close as possible to the [Liquid template language](https://shopify.github.io/liquid/).
+Fluid is an open-source .NET template engine based on the [Liquid template language](https://shopify.github.io/liquid/).
 It's a **secure** template language that is also **very accessible** for non-programmer audiences.

-It also contains an ASP.NET Core MVC View Engine.
+> The following content is based on the 2.0.0-beta version, which is the recommended version, even though some of its API might vary significantly.

 <br>